-In the year 2001 I became a world traveller, keeping a diary and buying a bird book in every country I visited.
+At the turn of the century I travelled the world, keeping a diary and buying a bird book in every country I visited.
 You can read excerpts from my diaries under the Travel blog category on this website.

 My career as an author began when co-ordinating a cookbook in aid of the National Museums of Kenya in 1989.
 Thanks largely to my publishers, Crooked Cat, I wrote five books in five years from 2013.
-The publishers have closed down, my books are out of print and I am glad to have shed the burden of constant marketing.
-My current venture is to collate and edit family diaries and memoires into a document for my descendants.
+The publishers have closed, and my books are out of print but you can borrow my two Africa novels from the Melville Library in Perth.
+My current project is collating and editing family diaries and memoires dating from the 1860’s.

 There’s no hurry.
-I arrived in Perth in the nick of time before Covid19 lock-down.
+I arrived in Perth in the nick of time before Covid19 lock-down in 2020.
 I feel very blessed as a relaxed retiree playing bridge and geriatric tennis, meeting up with childhood friends and indulging my love of horses by judging dressage.